-Business Studies: Courses are suitable for those studying in preparation for employment or further education in the business sector including law, accountancy, advertising & marketing, human resources and management.
+Business Studies: Courses are suitable for those studying in preparation for employment or further education in the business sector including the law, accountancy, advertising & marketing, human resources and management.
 Students will be expected to use communication and ICT skills.
-We currently offer both GCSE and BTEC qualifications.
-Alongside Business, students can also study a business and retail qualification.
+We currently offer both A-Level and BTEC Level 2 (KS4) and Level 3 (KS5) qualifications.

-Travel and Tourism: The Travel and Tourism industry is described as ‘world’s largest and fastest growing industry’.
+Travel and Tourism: The Travel and Tourism industry is described as ‘world’s largest and fastest-growing industry’.
 Students studying these courses will learn about the development of the Travel and Tourism industry and how it operates.
 These courses are suitable for students interested in employment or further education in the industry.
 Students will be expected to use communication and ICT skills.
 Students at KS5 study the Btec Level 3 programme in Travel and Tourism.
 KS4 students are studying the BTEC Level 2 First Award in Travel and Tourism.

-Health and Social Care: Health and Social Care is taught in a new purpose built block.
+Health and Social Care: Health and Social Care is taught in a new purpose-built block.
 This area has a variety of teaching environments, these include a fully equipped kitchen, a large lecture-style room that has a retractable screen.
 Students have access to ICT through department allocated laptops.
 The resources that we have allow the students to experience practical caring while the technology allows them to research and gain a wider knowledge and understanding of the skills that they will need in further education and employment.
 We also give students the opportunity to experience what it is like to look after a baby for the weekend with our realistic electronic babies.
 Through our courses we also give our students a range of opportunities to experience first-hand experiences through visiting university, arranging activities for nursery children, visiting care homes and attending specialist health and social care career fairs.